-- 1. Design Frequency - a) Open channels, including all natural or improved channels, swales, and ditches shall be designed for the flood mitigation storm event
+- 1. Design Frequency - a) Open channels, including all natural or improved channels, swales, and ditches shall be designed for the flood mitigation storm event - Design Criteria - Constructed or improved channels shall be designed with a 10-ft minimum concrete pilot channel section and concrete side slope protection up to the streambank protection elevation. - All channels with contributing drainage basins larger than one square mile shall remain in their natural condition.

-- a) Constructed or improved channels shall be designed with a 10-ft minimum concrete pilot channel section and appropriate side slope protection up to the streambank protection elevation, as described in Section 3.2.1. - b) All channels with contributing drainage basins larger than one square mile shall remain in their natural condition. - c) All channels with contributing drainage basins less than one square mile shall maintain a natural stream buffer of 50 feet on either side of the stream if identified on the City of Denton Environmentally Sensitive Area (ESA) map.
+- c) All channels with contributing drainage basins less than one square mile shall maintain a natural stream buffer of 50 feet on either side of the stream if identified on the environmentally sensitive area (ESA) map.
 For drainage areas without a stream buffer identified on the ESA map, and less than one square mile, erosive velocities will dictate whether an earthen or fully lined concrete channel is needed. - d) All improved channels shall be designed to carry the flood mitigation flow and shall have one foot of freeboard as illustrated in Figure 8-1.
 Freeboard requirements at bends in all improved channels shall be the greater of the following: - a.
 1. One (1) foot or - b.
-2. Ten (10) percent of the flow depth - e) At a minimum, channels that require concrete lining shall be lined up to an elevation of the water surface resulting from the flood mitigation storm. - f) Unlined improved channels that contain bends may be required to be armored if maximum permissible velocities are exceeded. - g) Unlined improved channels shall have side slopes no steeper than 4:1 and concrete lined channels shall have side slopes no steeper than 2:1.

-- h) The minimum grade allowed on any channel, outfall channel or ditch shall be three-tenths foot per one hundred (100) feet for concrete lined channels and five-tenths foot per one hundred (100) feet for grass lined channels. - i) Geotechnical investigations will be required for open channel designs, except in cases where the City Engineer or his designee deems it not necessary. - j) For vegetative channels, flow velocities within the channel shall not exceed the maximum permissible velocities given in Tables 3.10 and 3.11. - k) If relocation of a stream channel is unavoidable, the cross-sectional shape, meander, pattern, roughness, sediment transport, and slope shall conform to the existing conditions insofar as practicable.
-Energy dissipation will be necessary when existing conditions cannot be duplicated. - Streambank stabilization shall be provided, when appropriate, as a result of any stream disturbance such as encroachment and shall include both upstream and downstream banks as well as the local site. - m) HEC-RAS, or similarly capable software approved by the entity with jurisdiction, shall be used to confirm the water surface profiles in open channels. - n) The final design of artificial open channels shall be consistent with the velocity limitations for the selected channel lining.
-Maximum velocity values for selected lining categories are presented in Table 3.10. - o) Seeding and mulch shall only be applied with use of erosion control blanket when the design velocity exceeds the allowable velocity for bare soil.
+2. Ten (10) percent of the flow depth - e) At a minimum, channels that require concrete lining shall be lined up to an elevation of the water surface resulting from the flood mitigation storm. - f) Unlined improved channels that contain bends may be required to be reinforced if maximum permissible velocities are exceeded. - g) Unlined improved channels shall have side slopes no steeper than 4:1 and concrete lined channels shall have side slopes no steeper than 2:1. - h) Geotechnical investigations will be required for open channel designs, except in cases where the City Engineer deems it not necessary. - i) For vegetative channels, flow velocities within the channel shall not exceed the maximum permissible velocities given in Tables 3.10 and 3.11. - j) If relocation of a stream channel is unavoidable, the cross-sectional shape, meander, pattern, roughness, sediment transport, and slope shall conform to the existing conditions insofar as practicable.
+Energy dissipation will be necessary when existing conditions cannot be duplicated. - k) Streambank stabilization shall be provided, when appropriate, as a result of any stream disturbance such as encroachment and shall include both upstream and downstream banks as well as the local site. - HEC-RAS, or similarly capable software approved by the entity with jurisdiction, shall be used to confirm the water surface profiles in open channels. - m) The final design of artificial open channels shall be consistent with the velocity limitations for the selected channel lining.
+Maximum velocity values for selected lining categories are presented in Table 3.10. - n) Seeding and mulch shall only be applied with use of erosion control blanket when the design velocity exceeds the allowable velocity for bare soil.
 Velocity limitations for vegetative linings are reported in Table 3.11.
 Vegetative lining calculations and stone riprap procedures are presented in Section 3.2 of the Hydraulics Technical Manual.